Information for Australians

-The latest travel advice is available via the link below:
+The latest travel advice for Myanmar is available via the link below:

 Pre-travel COVID Testing

-From 29 May 2021, all travellers entering or transiting through Singapore from Myanmar must present a negative COVID-19 PCR test within 72 hours of travel.
+Some countries may require you to present a negative COVID-19 PCR test as part of entry or transit requirements.
 Please check travel requirements with the airline prior to travel or you may not be allowed to board the aircraft.
-You can check transit requirements such as transit airports and pre-travel requirements (e.g. COVID-19 testing, transit procedures etc) at:
+You can check transit requirements such as transit airports and pre-travel requirements (e.g., COVID-19 testing, transit procedures etc) at:

-COVID testing may be available at (subject to staffing there):
+If you do require a COVID-19 test prior to travel, COVID testing may be available at (subject to staffing):

 Visas and entry into Australia